biancab/AMR_forum/Updates_part2.md

 •  Annotation of named entity "Kashmir"

 When explicitly referred to as a "territory", you should use the NE type <i>territory</i>.

-When it refers to the Indian part of Kashmir only, then you should use <i>state</i> (the primary subdivision of India) When it refers to the Pakistani part of Kashmir only, you should use <i>province</i> (the primary subdivision of Pakistan) Otherwise (most of the time): <i>world-region</i>
+When it refers to the Indian part of Kashmir only, then you should use <i>state</i> (the primary subdivision of India).

+When it refers to the Pakistani part of Kashmir only, you should use <i>province</i> (the primary subdivision of Pakistan).

+Otherwise (most of the time): <i>world-region</i>

 •  Choosing the correct NE type